Axway/platform-management-docs/content/en/docs/release_notes/10_02_01_relnotes.md

 ## Improvements

-* Added _Enviroments_ capability tile on _Platform Home_ view for organizations with Marketplace entitlement.
+* Added *Environments* capability tile on *Platform Home* view for organizations with Marketplace entitlement.
-* Provided support for non-administrator role users to fetch information about teams in their organization to improve _Asset Catalog_ user experience.
+* Provided support for non-administrator role users to fetch information about teams in their organization to improve *Asset Catalog* user experience.

 ## Fixed issue